What you will study

 The module is divided into four blocks of study.

 The first block comprises a review unit and units introducing distribution theory.
-The review is mostly of fundamental statistical ideas of the type taught in Analysing data (M248), (see Entry section below for details); there is also a speedy reminder of important relevant methods in mathematics, including calculus and matrices.
+The review is mostly of fundamental statistical ideas of the type taught in Analysing data (M248), (see Entry requirements for details); there is also a speedy reminder of important relevant methods in mathematics, including calculus and matrices.
 Two units in this block introduce the theory of continuous distributions.
 You will learn, for example, how to evaluate moments of distributions and about other properties of some important univariate distributions.
 The mathematical structure of multivariate distributions will be explored, with some emphasis on the multivariate normal distribution.

 The second block is about the classical approach to statistical inference.
 You will learn how to use calculus to obtain maximum likelihood estimators of parameters.
 You will also learn about the properties of maximum likelihood estimation and of point estimation more generally.
 The mathematics underlying hypothesis tests and confidence intervals will be explored.
 There is also a unit on asymptotic (large sample) analysis, giving an insight into how statisticians study properties of statistical procedures by approximate methods.